 - Connect the Kinect sensor to the adapter, and plug the adapter into the computer and power

-- Launch Lumo Play and go through the calibration steps in the software manual included with your license, or this video (the Kinect instructions start in the middle)
+- Launch Lumo Play and go through the calibration steps in the software manual included with your license

 - Play a game!